Belgrade Theatre, Coventry

 Autumn 2007 saw the re-opening of the Belgrade Theatre after completion of its £14 million redevelopment project, including the creation of B2, and refurbishment of the existing listed building.

-The Theatre remains the major arts and cultural facility in Coventry and the only large-scale building based professional producing theatre company in the City.
+The Theatre remains the major arts and cultural facility in Coventry and the only large-scale building based professional producing theatre company in the City with excellent outreach programmes.
 It aims to present a broad spectrum of excellent work and produces a wide range of shows appealing to a broad audience.

 Belgrade Theatre, Belgrade Square Coventry, CV1 4AJ